EricMi/MCMC_GMM/README.md

-# M2-BayesianLearning-miniProject
+# MCMC-GMM

-This is the repository for the miniProject of course "Introduction to Bayesian Learning".
+This is an implementation of various algorithms in R to estimate the GMM parameters.
+1. Expectation-Maximization
+2. Variational Bayes
+3. Markov chain Monte Carlo